Echo... echo

 The source is on github, and the app itself is hosted here: http://echo.nathansplace.co.uk.
 It comes with a docker file so you can easily run your own version locally :)

-tldr: I made a thing to test handling of REST responses
+TLDR: I made a thing to test handling of REST responses